kevinolega/callcentertrainingtips/_posts/2019-08-13-daily-journal.md

 ## I am grateful for...

 - Opportunities and advantages
-- Answered Prayers and Blessongs
+- Answered Prayers and Blessings
 - People who are helping you
 - The current challenge that you're